faljse/Start.jar/README.md

 # Start.jar
-Minimal Java HTTP server to start html5 games
+Minimal Java HTTP server to start html5 games. **Start.jar** has zero dependencies besides java and it works on Windows, Linux and Mac OS X.

 ## Why?
-To be able to distribute your HTML5 game/application to the users without hosting the game. **Start.jar** will act as a HTTP server and launcher for your game.
+To be able to distribute a HTML5 game/application to the users without hosting the game. **Start.jar** will act as an HTTP server/launcher for your game.
+It will open your the main file of your game in the default browser immediately after starting.

 ### Testing tool
 **Start.jar** can be used as a testing tool while developing an HTML5 game.
 Instead of wasting your time trying to install and configure Apache/Nginx just use simple and straightforward **start.jar**.
 You can add **start.jar** to your `PATH` and run any HTML5 game just by executing a command under the game's directory.